 Like Our Lady and St Aidan (qv), this church was built to serve a twentieth century housing development, in this case the High Farm estate.
 The site was given by William Leech, a builder and developer.
 The church was built in 1958 from designs by Pascal J. Stienlet & Son, to seat 350 people.
 The same practice had also been responsible for the design of the larger church of Our Lady and St Columba (qv), opened in the previous year).
-Figure 1 shows the original appearance of the interior.

 The church is actually orientated west-east, but conventional liturgical orientation will be used in this description.